MARTIMM/HikingCompanion/Docs/Design.md

 email=
 username=

 [HikeList]                    List of hikes.
-The hikes can contain one or more
+The hike list can contain one or
-                              tracks.
-The current user may save their own tracks.
+                              more tracks.
+The current user may save their own tracks and will be added to this list.
 All hikes are coded with h#. h0=sometrail h1=...

-[h0.sometrail]                Specific information about this hike.
-The name
+[h0.sometrail]                Specific information about this hike. version= title=                        Title of hike.
-                              <sometrail> can not be like 'trail#' because
-                              those are reserved for track information. version= title=                        Title of hike.
 Make it as unique as possible.
+The
-The text is used in the pull-down list.
+                              text is used in the pull-down list.